FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 What is Canine Diabetes?

-Dogs can become diabetic either because of a breed predisposition to the disease or due to obesity caused by a poor diet and lack of exercise.
+Dogs can become diabetic.
+Either because of a breed predisposition to the disease or due to obesity caused by a poor diet and lack of exercise.
+Obesity increases insulin resistance and increases the risk of pancreatitis, which can lead to diabetes.

 Diabetes mellitus (DM) is one of the most common hormonal dog diseases.
 As described by ilovedogs.com, it occurs “when the pancreas is unable to produce enough insulin.
-Insulin is a hormone which is needed to transport glucose (sugar), amino acids and minerals from the blood to muscles and other cells.
+Insulin is a hormone.
+This hormone transports glucose, amino acids, minerals from the blood to muscles and other cells.
 When there is not enough or no insulin, glucose cannot move into the cells and the glucose level in the blood and urine rises to abnormally high levels.”

 If DM goes untreated, it can be life-threatening for a pet.
 Dogs with DM are usually dependent on insulin shots for the rest of their lives, writes Jackson.

-The majority of dogs with diabetes have Type II, which is commonly referred to as IDDM.
+Most dogs with diabetes have Type II.
+Type II diabetes known as IDDM.
 But a second form of the disease exists called diabetes insipidus.
-Also an endocrine disease, diabetes insipidus differs from diabetes mellitus in that it results from a deficiency in vasopressin, “the antidiuretic hormone that controls water resorption by the kidneys,” writes Woolf
+Also an endocrtransportsse, diabetes insipidus differs from diabetes mellitus in that it results from a deficiency in vasopressin, “the antidiuretic hormone that controls water resorption by the kidneys,” writes Woolf

-What are the Risks and Causes of Canine Diabetes?
+What are the Risks and Causes of Dog Diabetes?

 Dogs prone to diabetes can develop the disease either because of their genetics, environment or lifestyle.
 In some cases, dogs suffer from the disease because of a combination of these factors.